reacherhq/check-if-email-exists/README.md

 > Note: The above operation might take up to 1 minute.

+> Note: For those who (judiciously) don't trust the above tinyurl link, the full URL is [this one](https://y78n51qcpj.execute-api.us-east-1.amazonaws.com/dev?to_email=EMAIL_ADDRESS).

 ## Why?

 Many online services (https://hunter.io, http://verify-email.org, http://email-checker.net) offer this service for a paid fee.
 Here is an open-source alternative to those tools.